 - There is no fee for requesting to test out for credit.

 - Required GPA in subject area will be considered.

 RAHS Test Out for Credit Steps to Follow:

 - Student will complete the Application for Test Out for Credit form.

-- Student submits completed application to Registrar's Office by March 1, 2017.
+- Student submits completed application to Registrar's Office before they leave for spring break.

 - Students will be notified of date and place of test.

 - A letter indicating results will be mailed by May 15.

 - If credit is earned, the student must then see the counselor prior to the end of the current school year to change the student's schedule.